PatriciaAnduru/passie-blog/README.md

 ## Known Bugs
 * There are no known bugs.
+Feel free to git pull if you get one.

 ## Contact Information